IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/advanced/dealing_with_large_models.rst

 Coordination only models
 ------------------------

-The BlenderBIM Add-on defaults to authoring IFCs.
+Bonsai defaults to authoring IFCs.
 This allows full editing and inspection of all element properties and relationships.
 However, sometimes only geometry and basic attributes such as names are sufficient.
 Example usecases include CG visualisation, overall federated model coordination, or pure geometric checks.

 Click on :ref:`Enable Advanced Mode <Project Info Advanced Loading Mode>` checkbox when loading a model and you will be presented with model loading options in the **Project Info** panel.
 Enable **For